-A description of the nature of the Credit Union's operations and its principal activities is included in the Directors' Report on pages 5-6.
+A description of the nature of the credit union's operations and its principal activities is included in the directors' report on pages 5 to 9.

-The financial statements were authorised for issue by the directors on 28th October 2022.
-The Credit Union has the power to amend and reissue the financial statements.
+The financial statements were authorised for issue by the directors on 29th October 2020.
+The credit union has the power to amend and reissue the financial statements.